Note: We strongly recommend using the automatic upgrade described in Upgrading Kentico 7 to 8.

 - Remove the required modules and click Apply Changes.

-- In the CMS folder of the upgrade files, add the new extension back to the name of the web.config file (web.config.new).
+In the CMS folder of the upgrade files, add the original extension back to the name of the web.config file (web.config.integrated).

 Step 5 - Project file upgrade